Pawos-Howl/TechUtils/README.md

 # TechUtils
+Disclaimer, I am a silly programmer 90% of the time.
+In this case, I did a few things that are not advisiable.
+As such, that code will be replaced.
+(NOTE: I did replace it).
+It is still left because someone might need it for their own sake and programming.

 A set of Debian bash based utilities for managing systems that have some support for Ubuntu... kinda.
 For an explaination on how to run this, [click here](#execution)

 ### NOTES: